learning-zone/css-basics/notes/css.md

 * https://developer.mozilla.org/en-US/docs/Web/CSS/@media#Syntax

 ---

-#### How do you optimize your webpages for print?

-Remove and reduce colors to grayscale and black and whites if possible.
-Also printing gray’s can reduce the amount of black ink needed – so that’s a bonus if you want to really be nice.
-Add styling if you want the URLs to print out:

----

-#### How would you implement a web design comp that uses non-standard fonts?
+#### Q. How would you implement a web design comp that uses non-standard fonts?

 Use `@font-face` and define `font-family` for different `font-weight`s.

 ---

-#### Explain how a browser determines what elements match a CSS selector.
+#### Q. Explain how a browser determines what elements match a CSS selector?

 This part is related to the above about [writing efficient CSS](#what-are-some-of-the-gotchas-for-writing-efficient-css).
 Browsers match selectors from rightmost (key selector) to left.
 Browsers filter out elements in the DOM according to the key selector and traverse up its parent elements to determine matches.
 The shorter the length of the selector chain, the faster the browser can determine if that element matches the selector.